PDAL/PDAL/doc/workshop/manipulation/colorization/colorization.rst

 Use one of the point cloud visualization tools you installed to take a look at your ``uncompahgre-colored.laz`` output.
-In the example below, we simply opened the file using QGIS.
+In the example below, we simply opened the file using QGIS:

 .. image:: ../../images/colorize-umpaghre-colored.png